TrenchBoot/linux/Documentation/security/launch-integrity/secure_launch_overview.rst

 Overview
 ========

-The TrenchBoot project started the development of Secure Launch kernel feature to provide a more generalized approach.
+The TrenchBoot project started the development of the Secure Launch kernel feature to provide a more generalized approach.
 The focus of the effort is twofold: first, to make the Linux kernel directly aware of the launch protocol used by platforms such as Intel, AMD/Hygon, Arm, and potentially OpenPOWER; second, to make the